3 Days in Palermo: The Perfect First-Time Itinerary

 Our guide Laura on the No Mafia walking tour.

-Have a late lunch in Capo Market (Mercato del Capo).
+Have Lunch in Capo Market (Mercato del Capo)

 This famous Palermo market is the perfect spot for a seafood lunch.
 It’s a small market located where Via Porta Carini and Via Volturno meet.